 Adam has seen PT’s Coffee grow significantly in his time at PT’s Coffee and is now our Head Roaster.
 In 2011, PT’s purchased a 90-Kilo Gothot Roaster.
 Maintaining a consistent result on a roaster this big must be tracked and evaluated on each and every roast.
 Over the last five years, Adam has been an integral part of all of our 90+ scores on industry resource, Coffee Review.

 Adam also plays a large role in our quality control.
 To maintain consistent results, he has implemented a tracking system of roast profiles that documents every single roast on each roaster.
 When green coffee arrives at PT’s, he is often the one to see it.
 Adam is also actively involved in blend development.
 In addition to his quality control initiatives, Adam has a personality that can light up a room!

-Forrest came to work for PT’s Coffee Roasting Co. with the opening of the Flying Monkey cafe in 2011.
+Forrest came to work for PT’s Coffee Roasting Co. with the opening of PT’s Coffee at College Hill cafe in December 2011.
 He had previously spent two years living in Latin America, including working as a coffee cherry picker in Guatemala, leading him to a desire to pursue the craft further.

 He has competed in the 2012 Flatlander’s Barista Cup, as well as the 2012 Big Central Regional Barista Championship.
 During the last year, he worked as Quality Control and Lab Assistant in the Cupping Lab, as well as in our cafes.

 Now, as Store Manager of PT’s at College Hill, he strives for excellence and enjoys the endless opportunities to learn more about the coffee industry here at PT’s Coffee Roasting Co.